 It may be tempting to force an extra hour of study tonight.
 But losing even that much sleep is going ruin the rest of tomorrow (if not tomorrow, some other day) and cause you to end up losing more time and focus overall.

-Set a bedtime and try to stick to it.
+Otherwise, set a bedtime and try to stick to it.
+You use an alarm to wake up.
+Why not to go to sleep?
 I aim for 7.5 hours a day.
-One time I slept for 11 hours and felt as fresh as an elven arse.
-Anything above 9 hours is probably overkill, though.
+Anything above 9 hours is probably overkill (and possibly detrimental).

 Working while studying?
 I understand the exhaustion after work.
 You just want to crash and relax, not study.

 “How can I make myself study today?”
 Study today.
-Pain now or regret later, you choose.
+Do something today that your future self will thank you for.

 It’s not impossible.
 You have control over yourself.
 Count backward from 5, and start.
+Try it for just 5 minutes.
 Focus and motivation—the energy to continue—will follow.
-I talked about this to death already.

 These are NOT permanent sacrifices.
 Short-term discomfort for the lifetime privilege of calling yourself an attorney.
 The calculus is clear!

-Your time and energy are best spent doing what you believe—and what I believe—is the best course of action for now: making this the last time you take the bar.
+Your time and energy are best spent doing what you believe—and what I believe—is the best course of action: making this the last time you take the bar.

-As you may already know, just nodding along and saying “yeah, I really should…” is different from actually doing and making a change.
+Just nodding along and saying “yeah, I really should…” is different from actually doing it and making a change.

 Pick ONE of the above.
 Commit to it.